'Worker Centers' Target Retail, Restaurant Sites for Organizing

 Worker centers actually have been around for a few decades.
 But only recently has organized labor formed alliances with them.
 In 1992, there were only five centers in the country.
-That figure role to 170 by 2009 and about 400 today.
-These organizations have concentrated much of their organizing on immigrant and/or transient work forces, as they are more difficult to organize than other workers.
+The figure today, according to best estimates, is at least 200.
+These organizations tend to concentrate their organizing on immigrant and/or transient work forces, as they are more difficult to organize than other workers.
 The centers thus can achieve union goals without being circumscribed by laws that govern unions.
 It's a low-cost, non-bureaucratic win-win arrangement for ecumenical Leftism.
 And often employing guerrilla tactics, activists have the capacity to steer workers into unions.
 Labor officials, in turn, know a good thing when they see one.
 That's why they are willing to play a deceptively background role.

 Activists in worker centers, unlike those in unions, typically don't know workplace managers on a first-name basis.
 So how do they gain entrée to a nonunion site?
 Typically, they do it by sponsoring off-premises "seminars" and "training."
 Through such events, they can gauge worker views on wages, benefits, working conditions, promotion practices and other potential areas of dissatisfaction.
 These seminars often serve as a prelude to a shakedown, explains Joe Kefauver, managing partner of the Orlando, Fla.-based public relations firm, Parquet Public Affairs: